Open to Pitzer students only. Program options subject to change.

 Through its International Division of Underwood International College (IUC), Yonsei offers undergraduate Korean and East Asian studies courses taught in English, with intensive Korean language instruction.
 Most of the departments at the university are open to students who are proficient in Korean.
 Visit the ISEP website shown above, select ‘Academics’ and follow the Hints for Researching Courses.

-Students must take the equivalent of a full course load at the university to equal four course credits at Pitzer.
+Students must take the equivalent of a full course load at the university (15 to 16 credits) to equal four course credits at Pitzer.
 Credit amounts vary for each class so students may be enrolled in anywhere from 4 to 6 classes.
 In addition, students will earn 0.5 Pitzer course credits for the writing course via Sakai.
 (See above under Required Courses.)

 Housing and Board Options